Learn about many of the available medications in our database.

 Mometasone belongs to the class of medications called corticosteroids.
-Mometasone inhalation is used to treat asthma in people 4 years of age and older.
+Mometasone inhalation is used to treat asthma for people 4 years of age and older.
 It helps to control the symptoms of asthma and prevent asthma attacks by reducing the swelling in the airways of the lungs.
 When used regularly, it will help prevent and control asthma symptoms.
 It will not relieve an asthma attack once it has already started.
 Regular daily use is important for its effectiveness.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.